It wasn’t long ago that using retained executive search to recruit high-performance executives to the cannabis industry was unheard of.

-Since the hemp and cannabis space is still developing – candidates need extensive education and vetting, and companies have limited past reference points to create benchmarks for qualifications and performance.
+Since the cannabis space is still developing – candidates need extensive education and vetting, and companies have limited past reference points to create benchmarks for qualifications and performance.

 The logical approach would be to recruit your leadership team from a more established industry…

 … but with most cannabis companies living in a “startup” phase of professionalization, how do you attract best-in-class talent away from the security and legitimacy of other industries?

 Recruiting Top Talent In the Developing World of Cannabis and Hemp